01-edu/public/subjects/java/checkpoints/config-protector/README.md

 ### Instructions

 Create a class `ConfigProtector` that provides a method to hide sensitive data in a configuration file using `Regex`.
 The method should replace sensitive values with asterisks.
-The configuration file will be provided as a string, and the keys for the sensitive data will be given in a list.
+The configuration file will be provided as a `String`, and the keys for the sensitive data will be given in a `List`.

 The config file format will always be as follows: